Imputation using training labels and classification via label imputation: Conclusion and future works

 \section{Conclusion and future works}

-In conclusion, this study has presented two novel strategies, \textit{IUL} and \textit{CBMI}, that share a common foundation in the strategy of stacking input and output together.
-These algorithms leverage the often overlooked labels in the training data, leading to a significant improvement in imputation/classification quality.
+In conclusion, this study has presented two novel strategies, \textit{CBMI} and \textit{IUL}, that share a common foundation in stacking input and output.
+These algorithms leverage the often overlooked labels in the training data, significantly improving imputation/classification quality.
 Specifically, CBMI, which integrates the missForest algorithm, enables simultaneous imputation of the training and testing label and input and is capable of handling data training with missing labels without prior imputation.
-Both IUL and CBMI have demonstrated their versatility by applying to continuous, categorical, or mixed-type data.
+Both CBMI and IUL have demonstrated their versatility by applying to continuous, categorical, or mixed-type data.
 Experimental results have shown promising improvements in mean squared error or classification accuracy, especially in dealing with imbalanced data, categorical data, and small sample data, indicating their potential to enhance data analysis and model performance.
-A remaining limitation of IUL and CBMI, however, is that they are primarily applicable to scenarios where all data is collected in advance, and no new data is expected.
+A remaining limitation of CBMI and IUL, however, is that they are primarily applicable to scenarios where all data is collected in advance, and no new data is expected.

 Also, in the future, we would like to look at the performance of various imputation techniques other than missForest and MICE by using the imputed data for a downstream predictive task and compare its performance with models trained on data imputed using other methods.
 Another area for improvement of this work is that it is not built for MNAR data, where the missingness depends on unobserved factors.
-So, in the future, we want to extend IUL and CBMI to handle this scenario.
+So, in the future, we want to extend CBMI and IUL to handle this scenario.